Suggested links

 How long does it take for hydrocodone to get out of your system?

-The amount of time any drug remains in your system depends on its half-life.
-The half-life of hydrocodone is 3.8 hours, which means half of a standard dose will leave your system after this amount of time.
+The amount of time a drug remains in your system depends on its half-life.
+Hydrocodone’s half-life is about 4 hours, meaning half of a standard dose will leave your system after this time.

 Though hydrocodone withdrawal symptoms may linger for days or weeks, the drug will be out of your system in a matter of hours.